 - Has no FDA approval for the conditions it’s used to treat

-- Has not been shown to be effective in any double-blind placebo-controlled trials
+- Hasn’t been effective in any double-blind placebo-controlled trials

 - May actually prevent the nervous system from repairing itself

 When I get dogs off of gabapentin, I use many different natural options for pain management.
 They’re much safer and more effective alternatives to gabapentin … a drug that has NO scientific evidence or FDA approval to back it up.